GoogleCloudPlatform/generative-ai/gemini/function-calling/sql-talk-app/README.md

 - A Google Cloud project with billing enabled
 - A BigQuery dataset (we used the
   [`thelook_ecommerce` public dataset](https://console.cloud.google.com/marketplace/product/bigquery-public-data/thelook-ecommerce))
-- APIs for Vertex AI and BigQuery enabled
+- APIs for Vertex AI, BigQuery, and Cloud Run enabled
 - Familiarity with Python and SQL concepts

-## Run the app locally
+## Option 1: Run and edit the app in Cloud Shell

+Open this repository in [Google Cloud Shell](https://shell.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/GoogleCloudPlatform/generative-ai.git&ephemeral=true&cloudshell_workspace=gemini/function-calling/sql-talk-app/)

 1. Clone this repository
 2. `cd` into the `gemini/function-calling/sql-talk-app` directory